garrandall/popular-music-data/tracks/touch-a-hand-make-a-friend-the-staple-singers.md

 Reach out, touch a hand
 Make a friend if you can

-Ooh, it's been reflecting in the attitudes
+Oh, it's been reflecting in the attitudes
 Of others just like you
 Reach out, touch a hand
 Yo, make a friend if you can